nus-cs2103-AY2021S2/ip/docs/README.md

 ## Notes about commands
 When there are extra parameters behind the function 'list' , the program is smart enough to know that the user wants the 'list' function so no error would be thrown and the tasklist would be displayed.

-The date format should be written in the format "d/M/yyyy HHmm", else an error would be thrown
+The date format should be written in the format "d/M/yyyy HHmm", else an error would be thrown.

+Tag should be the last argument.

 # Saving of commands
 Commands would be saved into a file once the 'bye' command is typed into the app.
 Data will be saved in the directory where you saved the jar file, under /data/duke.txt .
 A new file would be formed if there are no existing file.
 If there exists an existing file, the file would be used.